-Counterparty risk is the credit risk embedded in payments or transactions between counterparties.
-Those transactions typically include bilateral contracts such as over-the-counter (OTC) derivative contracts, which expose the Bank to the risk of counterparty default.
-The amount of this risk may vary over time in line with changing market parameters, which in turn impacts the replacement value of the relevant transactions or portfolio.
+Counterparty credit risk (CCR) is the translation of the credit risk embedded in the financial transactions, investments and/or settlement between counterparties.
+Those transactions include bilateral contracts such as over-the-counter (OTC) derivative contracts as well as contracts settled through clearing houses.
+The amount of this risk may vary over time in line with changing market parameters which then impacts the replacement value of the relevant transactions.